User Guide¶

 Mobile GPS Logger (Pro)

-Field recording, the Sync Ritual, and computing your camera offset.
+Field recording, the Sync Ritual, and finding your camera's clock error.

 -